 V - Vikings

 The Vikings left their legacy in Scotland after arriving to raid the land.
-The role of the Vikings in Scotland isn’t well understood due to a lack of records, but we know that their involvement was sometime between the 8th and 15th century.
+The role of the Vikings in Scotland is not well understood due to a lack of records, but we know that their involvement was sometime between the 8th and 15th centuries.

 W - Whisky